 Statistical analyses were conducted on R software (v.4.3.1) (R Core Team, 2023).
 Microbial alpha and beta diversity were calculated on the rarefied ASV tables.
 To standardize the sampling efforts, rarefying (without replacement) to the lowest number of sequences was performed with 3832 1282 and 5242 sequences per sample for AOA, AOB and comammox, respectively.
 Count of observed ASVs (richness) and Shannon diversity index were calculated to analyze microbial alpha diversity using the vegan package (v.2.6.4) (Oksanen et al., 2022).

-The significance of treatment effects (drought, cropping system, and sampling date) as well as the interactions on the amoA gene abundance, alpha diversity, gravimetric water content (GWC), ammonium (NH4+)nitrate (NO3-)was tested by three-way repeated-measures analysis of variance (ANOVA) using the anova_test function in the rstatix package (v.0.7.2) (Kassambara, 2023).
-We identified any outliers and verified the normality and homoscedasticity of the data using Saphiro-Wilk and Levene’s test, respectively using the rstatix package. esponse variables were log.
+The significance of treatment effects (drought, cropping system, and sampling date) as well as their interactions on the amoA gene abundance, alpha diversity, gravimetric water content (GWC), ammonium (NH4+), nitrate (NO3-), and on average N2O flux was tested by three-way repeated-measures analysis of variance (ANOVA) using the anova_test function in the rstatix package (v.0.7.2) (Kassambara, 2023).
+We identified any outliers and verified the normality and homoscedasticity of the data using Saphiro-Wilk and Levene’s test, respectively using the rstatix package.
+Data transformation of the response variables were performed when necessary, using log or cube root transformation.
 The difference within or between groups was conducted by pairwise comparisons using the estimated marginal means (P value ≤ 0.05) with the rstatix package using the emmeans_test function (Kassambara, 2023).
 The raw P values were corrected using the Benjamini-Hochberg method (Benjamini & Hochberg, 1995).

-The amoA/16S rRNA gene ratio as well as the abundance of the total bacteria (16S rRNA) were tested by fitting the linear mixed-effects model (LMM) using the lmerTest package (v.3.1.3), with drought (I), cropping system (C), and sampling date (D) as the fixed effects, while block and its combination with sampling date as the random factor to allow intercept to vary among block within time (Kuznetsova et al., 2017).
+The amoA/16S rRNA gene ratio as well as the abundance of the total bacteria (16S rRNA) in bulk soil were tested by fitting the linear mixed-effects model (LMM) using the lmerTest package (v.3.1.3), with drought (I), cropping system (C), and sampling date (D) as the fixed effects, while block and its combination with sampling date as the random factor to allow intercept to vary among block within time (Kuznetsova et al., 2017).
 Gene copy number and its ratio were log-transformed and arcsine square root-transformed when necessary.
 The residual diagnostic was performed using the DHARMa package (v.0.4.6) to check the model residual distribution (Hartig, 2019).
 The pairwise comparisons were conducted to assess the difference in amoA gene abundance between drought and control for each sampling date within each cropping system using emmeans_test function from the rstatix package with the Benjamini-Hochberg-adjusted P value.

 Beta diversity analysis was calculated using Bray-Curtis distances using vegdist function in the vegan package.
 Permutational multivariate analysis of variance (PERMANOVA) was performed to assess the effect of treatments using the adonis2 function of the vegan package.
-Similarities and dissimilarities between groups were assessed by unconstrained ordination using Principal Coordinates Analysis (PCoA) plot using the cmdscale function in the stats package (v.4.3.2)constrained ordination using Canonical Analysis of Principal Coordinates based on Discriminant Analysis (CAP) with CAPdiscrim function in the BiodiversityR package (v.2.15-4) using drought x cropping system as the constraining factor (Anderson & Willis, 2003; Legendre & Anderson, 1999).
+Similarities and dissimilarities between groups were assessed by unconstrained ordination using Principal Coordinates Analysis (PCoA) plot using the cmdscale function in the stats package (v.4.3.2).
+We also performed constrained ordination using Canonical Analysis of Principal Coordinates based on Discriminant Analysis (CAP) with CAPdiscrim function in the BiodiversityR package (v.2.15-4) using drought x cropping system as the constraining factor, and estimating the classification success by permuting the distance matrix for 9999 times (Anderson & Willis, 2003; Legendre & Anderson, 1999).
 To further investigate the difference between drought ad control in each cropping system, we calculated Euclidean distance matrix from the positions of the sites provided by the discriminant analysis obtained from the CAP analysis using the dist function from the stats package, and we assessed the distance within and between groups using the dist_groups function from the usedist package (v.0.4.0).